CrunchyData/postgres-operator/docs/content/Installation/developer-setup.md

 ## Compile

 {{% notice tip %}}
-Please be sure to have your GPG Key and `.repo` file in the `conf` directory before proceeding.
+Please be sure to have your GPG Key and `.repo` file in the postgres-operator `conf` directory before proceeding.
+These come from the crunchy access portal.
 {{% /notice %}}

 You will build all the Operator binaries and Docker images by running: